Oram Group: History

-1960s

 During the 1960s and 1970s, the organization expanded into new fund raising areas including the arts, education, and environmental campaigns.
 Beginning in the 1960s, Oram began raising money, through capital fund campaigns, for buildings and institutions as well as causes.
 Two of the earliest capital fund campaigns were designed for the Hampton Institute and Goodwill Industries of Greater New York.
 As the clientele of the organization made a gradual shift, so did the internal operations.
 The Oram firm had expanded into several branches and associate offices and found itself in a new era when the company's founder retired.

-In the course of his career, Oram was responsible for a number of novel fund raising techniques.
-He pioneered modern direct mail appeal methods, collecting and compiling lists of donors in the days before such lists were bought and sold wholesale.
-Once, when a suitable list was unavailable, he used Who's Who as a mailing list.
-Oram is reputed to be the first to take out full-page advertisements in prestigious newspapers, such as The New York Times, for their value as stuffers in direct mail appeals.
-Another early tactic he employed involved telegrams.
-Taking advantage of the sense of urgency a telegram conveyed, he first sent them to important and wealthy individuals inviting them to contribute funds to the client's particular cause.
-Later, he sent telegrams as urgent invitations to attend convocations combining information sessions and fund raising events for his clients.
+Oram was among the early American fundraising consultants to make extensive use of direct-mail appeals.
+His firm assembled donor lists, placed newspaper advertisements that could be reproduced in mailed solicitations, and used telegrams to create urgency around campaigns.

 Henry Goldstein, a long-time member of the Oram firm, purchased the company in 1977.
 Goldstein, a native of New York, entered the fund raising field in the mid-1950s.
 His first fund raising job was with the United Community Chest of Paterson, New Jersey, and he came to Harold L. Oram, Inc. in 1964.
 Shortly after Goldstein joined, the organization began to expand.
 A subsidiary, Oram Associates, was formed to handle capital campaigns, under the guidance of Goldstein and Sidney W. Green.
 When Green departed, the subsidiary became Oram-Goldstein Associates.
 Soon, there were other subsidiaries:.
 Constituency Builders, Inc. (CBI) handled the direct mail campaigns, and Rusk and Oram focused on annual giving.
 By the time Goldstein purchased the organization in 1977, it consisted of three corporations: the Oram Group, Oram International Corporation, and CBI.
 Goldstein merged the three into one corporation, Oram Group, Inc.

 After Goldstein's purchase of the firm, he continued the traditional fundraising that served as its foundation from the beginning, but began a gradual shift to also provide consultation to the client organizations, with traditional fund raising just one piece of the firm's service to an organization.
 The Oram Group, Inc. now operates out of two offices in New York and California.
 Areas of consultation include management counsel for successful interaction within an organization, fund development counsel from planning through implementation of a fundraising campaign, board development, planning studies, organizational assessments, and senior executive search.